On the first test of the Weak Equivalence Principle in low Earth orbit: Forces acting on Microscope accelerometers and their control

-Within the mission team, measurements\,\cite{ChhunCQG2022-5} have been questioned by\,\cite{BergeCQG2022-10}.
-However, their model is incorrect: for a wire along the $X$ axis it gives zero stiffness in the $Y,Z$ directions, while it is $k_\perp=3\pi Er^4/\ell^3$.
+The reason for such a large discrepancy is that the theoretical stiffness of Eq.(\ref{Eq:kperp}), as well as the experimental tests supporting it (\cite{WT-RSI2000b}) apply to the response of the wire to a force acting perpendicularly to it, i.e. $k_w=k_\perp$, whereas the relevant stiffness is that acting along the symmetry/sensitive axis, $k_\parallel$.

-A higher stiffness by $\lambda\simeq100$ yields a higher thermal acceleration noise by $\sqrt{\lambda}$ (Eq.\,(\ref{Eq:athITMsaulson})), hence an integration time $\lambda$ times longer to detect the same signal.
-The acceleration of the signal and systematics are unchanged, but produce $\lambda$ times smaller displacements, the displacement being the physical quantity measured by each capacitance sensor.
-With the measured positive stiffness each electrostatically levitated TM is a harmonic oscillator with natural frequency of $\simeq10^{-2}\,\rm{Hz}$.
+Within the mission team, the in orbit measurements by \cite{ChhunCQG2022-5} have been questioned in \cite{BergeCQG2022-10}, Sec.\,5.1.
+However, the model used is incorrect, giving --for a wire along the $X$ axis-- zero stiffness in the $Y,Z$ directions instead of the correct value resulting from Eq.(\ref{Eq:kperp}).